sthagen/oasis-open-openc2-yuuki/INSTALL.md

              'status': 200,
              'status_text': 'OK - the Command has succeeded.'}

 OK, we can see we sent an action-target pair of 'query features'.
 The response shows us everything we need to know about this consumer, and perhaps most importantly, which OpenC2 profile(s) it implements.
 Looks like it implements one profile with a NameSpace Identifer (NSID) of 'x-acme', and has six action-target 'pairs'.
-This means the consumer supports six specific commands; one for each pair.
+This means the consumer supports six specific commands; one for each pair (though commands be refined with arguments and specifiers).

 ## Send a Command: Locate RoadRunner!